 Going through a separation can be one of the most difficult experiences for anyone at any age.
 But more and more, it’s how a growing number of retirement-age couples are beginning the next phase of life.

 Facing this scenario?
 You’re certainly not alone.
-While the overall divorce rate has been stable in recent years, it’s more than doubled for those 55 and older since 1990 (FIGURE 1).
-For those over 65, the rate nearly tripled,1 particularly for couples in second marriages.2
+While the overall divorce rate has been stable in recent years, it’s nearly doubled for those 55 to 64 and older since 1990 (FIGURE 1).
+For those over 65, the rate has more than tripled, particularly for couples in second marriages.1

 The potential causes of this so-called “gray divorce” vary.
 However, what matters most for those exiting marriage is what comes next.
-With one out of four breakups happening later in life now, divorce has become a growing obstacle in retirement for millions of Americans.3 Without careful planning, many may be on worse financial footing than their married or widowed peers.4
+With 25% of breakups happening later in life now, divorce has become a growing obstacle in retirement for millions of Americans.2 Without careful planning, many may be on worse financial footing than their married or widowed peers.

 FIGURE 1